NANCY E. DRANE, EXECUTIVE DIRECTOR

 Nancy Drane is Executive Director of the District of Columbia Access to Justice Commission.
 Nancy manages the Commission’s efforts to increase local resources for the District’s civil legal services network, reduce barriers that prevent equal access to justice for low- and moderate-income District residents, promote greater pro bono service by local attorneys, improve planning and coordination of legal services delivery in the District, and call attention to the disparity between the community need for legal services and the resources available to meet those needs.

 Prior to joining the Commission in November 2016, Nancy had a 13-year career at Children’s Law Center (CLC), the District’s largest civil legal services provider.
 Nancy joined CLC as a staff attorney in 2003 and served as its first training director from 2006-2012.
 From 2012-2016, Nancy was CLC’s Pro Bono Director.
 In that role, Nancy connected hundreds of pro bono attorneys with opportunities to represent adults in adoption, guardianship, custody, special education, and affirmative housing conditions cases, as well as to serve as guardian ad litem to children in complex custody proceedings.
-Nancy is on the Board of the Washington Council of Lawyers, a voluntary bar association committed to the promotion of pro bono and public interest law, and DC Refers, an online directory of attorneys willing to assisting modest-means District residents at reduced rates.
+Nancy is on the Board of the Washington Council of Lawyers, a voluntary bar association committed to the promotion of pro bono and public interest law, and DC Refers, an online directory of attorneys willing to assist modest-means District residents at reduced rates.
 Nancy has presented both locally and nationally on a broad range of issues, including pro bono, attorney training, child welfare, cultural competency, and vicarious trauma.
 Nancy has been certified as a Child Welfare Law Specialist by the National Association of Counsel for Children.

 Nancy received her law degree, cum laude, from Loyola University Chicago School of Law, where she was a Child Law Fellow.
 During law school, Nancy interned with the American Bar Association, the Chicago Lawyers’ Committee for Civil Rights Under Law, and a large private law firm.
 After graduating from law school, Nancy clerked for the Honorable Dominic J. Squatrito of the United States District Court for the District of Connecticut.
 She graduated from Boston College in 1994 with a degree in Political Science and Communications and served as the President of the Undergraduate Government of Boston College.
 Before attending law school, Nancy worked as an elementary school teacher in Chicago, Illinois, and administered an education-related non-profit.